 The Opry Trust Fund provides financial assistance in time of extraordinary need, emergency or catastrophe to individuals who are or have been employed full time in a facet of the country music industry (i.e. performer, songwriter, publisher, radio, session musician, etc.).

-The Opry Trust Fund accepts referrals from individuals within the country music community, including Opry members, as well as from other charitable organizations, such as MusiCares and the Performers Benefit Fund.
+The Opry Trust Fund accepts referrals from individuals within the country music community, including Opry members, as well as from other charitable organizations, such as MusiCares.

 Specifically due to the targeted group that the Opry Trust Fund benefits, it is important to get the support of the local music industry.
 The Opry Trust Fund will make every effort to effectively communicate its opportunities to record companies, talent agents, and business managers of its mission.